-Here are the Conditions and Actions each rule can have:
+Let's go over the Conditions and Actions each rule can have:

 Conditions

 In general, all the conditions together are "AND"ed together - that is, if there is a rule that has the If Subject Contains condition set and the If Body Contains condition set, then both of these conditions must match in order to have the engine trigger the actions for that rule.
 To simulate an OR condition, you can simply create a separate rule.